rafska/Awesome-local-LLM/README.md

 - [OpenReasoning-Nemotron](https://huggingface.co/collections/nvidia/openreasoning-nemotron-687730dae0170059860f1f01) - a collection of models from NVIDIA, trained on 5M reasoning traces for math, code and science
 - [Granite 3.3](https://huggingface.co/collections/ibm-granite/granite-33-language-models-67f65d0cca24bcbd1d3a08e3) - a collection of LLMs from IBM, fine-tuned for improved reasoning and instruction-following capabilities
 - [EXAONE-4.0](https://huggingface.co/collections/LGAI-EXAONE/exaone-40-686b2e0069800c835ed48375) - a collection of LLMs from LG AI Research, integrating non-reasoning and reasoning modes
+- [ERNIE 4.5](https://huggingface.co/collections/baidu/ernie-45-6861cd4c9be84540645f35c9) - a collection of large-scale multimodal models from Baidu

 #### Coding